-The taller greenhouse let designers carve out room for seven seats, and Mercedes promised two medium-sized occupants can comfortably fit in the third row.
-It hasn’t given us its definition of “medium-sized,” so your mileage may vary.
-Up front, the dashboard is dominated by a wide, high-resolution screen that replaces the instrument cluster and the infotainment system’s display.
+Take a seat behind the wheel, and you’ll notice the dashboard is dominated by an extra-wide, high-resolution screen that replaces the instrument cluster and the infotainment system’s display.
 The left side of it shows the driver key information about the car and its surroundings, like the speed and navigation directions.
-The right side of it displays the cutting-edge MBUX infotainment system that’s gradually spreading across the Mercedes portfolio.
+The right side of it displays the cutting-edge, customizable MBUX infotainment system that’s gradually spreading across the Mercedes portfolio.

-Updated April 15, 2019: Added full information about the GLB.
+Updated on August 29, 2019: Added information about the GLB 35.

 - Mercedes-Benz EQE SUV first drive review: ’90s look, cutting-edge tech

 - We need more 7-passenger EVs, but the 2023 Mercedes EQS SUV has room to improve

 - Mercedes-Benz GLC-Class takes a subtle approach to tech

 - Mercedes-Benz Vision EQXX concept is a luxury EV with a 621-mile range